Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

 5. Enter a free text in the *C_4440* line.
 To do this, click the ![Set constant value](../../Assets/Icons/Edit04.png "[Set constant value]") button at the end of the *C_4440* row.
     The *Edit text value* window is displayed.

-6. Enter the free text, for example "Please note our changed bank details".
+6. Enter the free text, for example "Please note our changed bank details" and click the [SAVE] button.
 You can write up to five lines.

 7. Specify the language used in the *D_3453 (Code specifying the language name)* line.
 To do this, click the ![Set constant value](../../Assets/Icons/Edit04.png "[Set constant value]") button at the end of the *D_3453* row and specify the language code in the *Edit text value* window.